Fertility Women's Health

 Sexual Dysfunction Causes

 Many factors can play a role in a woman’s drop in sex drive, which may be primarily caused by changes that are hormonal, physical, psychological, or relational.
-More specifically, some of the contributors to low female libido include: decreased estrogen levels; vaginal dryness; medication side effects; chronic health conditions; loss of a spouse or partner; lack of emotional intimacy; conflict; stress; and mood concerns.
+More specifically, some of the contributors to low female libido include decreased estrogen levels; vaginal dryness; medication side effects; chronic health conditions; loss of a spouse or partner; lack of emotional intimacy; conflict; stress; and mood concerns.

 A decrease in sex drive can develop due to medical conditions or as the result of psychological or emotional issues.
 Inhibited sexual desire is a type of sexual dysfunction that affects both men and women.
 A reduction in sexual desire is most often associated with diminishing levels of testosterone in aging men, and menopausal transitions (reduced estrogen levels) in women who may also be sensitive to reduced testosterone levels.
 Chronic illnesses and chronic pain can also lead to a decrease in sex drive, likely through a combination of physical and psychological stressors.
 Additionally, certain medications such as some antidepressants can also reduce libido.